 What is a dialect in sociolinguistic terms?

-Another approach when identifying the differences between language and dialect is the sociolinguistic aspect.
-The majority of languages have a prevalent (or standard) variant considered by some speakers to be “better” than the other variants, which are called “dialects”.
+Another useful approach when identifying the differences between these two concepts is the sociolinguistic aspect.
+The majority of languages have a prevalent (or standard) variant considered by some speakers to be “better” than the other ones, called “dialects”.

 This is the case of Andalusian, for example, and Castilian or standard Spanish, spoken in Madrid, or Cockney and Standard English in British English.
 This inferiority complex of dialects versus languages is well summarised in the famous saying attributed to the Yiddish philologist, Max Weinreich: